 The Family Tree recognizes the importance of community-based support for all children and families during National Child Abuse Prevention (CAP) Month in April.
-The theme of the April 2023 Child Abuse Prevention (CAP) Month is “Building Together: Prevention in Partnership.”
+The theme of the April 2026 Child Abuse Prevention (CAP) Month is “Pinwheels of Possibility,” represents the joy of childhood and what’s possible when children grow up in safe, supportive environments.

 The Problem